Sofi Bank vs Wells Fargo

 Strengths

-• Wells Fargo has a branch network across 36 states and Washington, D.C.
+• Wells Fargo has a wide branch network with locations in 36 states and D.C.

-• Wells Fargo's Platinum Savings account has a tiered structure for higher balances.
+• Wells Fargo's Platinum Savings account has a straightforward structure for higher balances.

 Potential Drawbacks

-• Wells Fargo has an F BBB rating and is not accredited, indicating potential trust issues.
+• Wells Fargo has a poor BBB rating of F and is not accredited.

 Compare SoFi Bank's vs Wells Fargo's Savings Accounts